bonom/Evolutionary-F1-Race-Strategy/README.md

 A class that contains the most general functions used in all the other scripts.

 ## Weather
-A class where the weather is managed in order to pass it to the *Gentic* one.
+A class where the weather is managed in order to pass it to the *Genetic* one.

 -----------------------------------------------------------------------------------------------------------------------